sandrodevdariani/kcg-dataset/README.md

 2 - `ava_json_generator.py` converts the AVA from the original txt format to JSON format.
 It will also read the images from the sorted image directories and add their correspoding JSON files in that directories.

-3 - `convert_ava_txt.py` converts the AVA from the original txt format to JSON format.
-It will also read the images and stores their file name and SHA256 hash in the JSON file.
+3 - `clip_generator.py` adds the clip vectors for each image in the corresponding JSON file.
+This script uses AVA.json file generated from `ava_json_generator.py`.

-4 - `zip_generator.py` generates zip files from the extracted images in the AVA dataset.
-The zip files will also contain the JSON file generated for the respective images.
+4 - `zip_generator.py` generates zip files from the given directories.